 Sync conflicts can be tricky

-When pass is perfect
+When pass is the right call

 Pass is ideal if: